Northside High School (Roanoke, Virginia): Extracurricular activities

-Northside High School is also home to the Northside Vocal Music Department and The Pride of Northside Marching, under the direction of Tim Galyen.
-The Vocal Music Department is under the direction of Ashley Galyen.
-They also have the Viking Playhouse, which features a two-show season; a one-act in the fall, and either a two-act play or musical in the spring.
+Northside High School is home to the Northside Vocal Music Department, under the direction of Ashley Galyen, and The Pride of Northside marching band, under the direction of Tim Galyen.
+Northside is also home to the Viking Playhouse, which features a two-show season; a one-act play in the fall, and either a two-act play or musical in the spring.